maheshkurmi/simphy-mac-m1/README.md

 ## Follow the steps to get it working

-* install Java for M1: https://cdn.azul.com/zulu/bin/zulu11.52.13-ca-jre11.0.13-macosx_aarch64.dmg
+* install Java for M1 from https://cdn.azul.com/zulu/bin/zulu11.52.13-ca-jre11.0.13-macosx_aarch64.dmg
 * download this repository and extract
-* double click simphy.jar in app folder to run application
+* double click `simphy.jar` in app folder to run application
-* if it does’t work, run command java -jar simphy.jar
+* if it does’t work, run command `java -jar simphy.jar`
 * If still it does’t work, share the outcome of terminal